briwagner/OAuth_JWT_recipes/README.md

-exp | Expiration Time | DocuSign max is the `nbf` value plus 3600 seconds. iat | Issued At | Not used by DocuSign. jti | JWT ID | Not used by DocuSign.
+exp | Expiration Time | DocuSign max is the `nbf` value plus 3600 seconds. iat | Issued At | Not used by DocuSign. jti | JWT ID | Not used by DocuSign. scope | scope | A list of space delimited scopes requested in this token (e.g. `signature`).

+Note: `scope` is a JWT private claim name used by DocuSign.

 Your JWT token generator library will also need your integration key's *private key* certificate that you downloaded from DocuSign.